stoplightio/spectral/docs/guides/3-javascript.md

 Similar to using Spectral in the CLI, there are two things you'll need to run Spectral in JS:

-- A string or a file representing an API specification
+- A string or a file containing your structured data (OpenAPI, AsyncAPI, Kubernetes, etc).
 - An object or a file representing a ruleset

 As an example, here's a script of Spectral in action: